I have an 18-year-old son who's still watching Dinosaur Train, and I couldn’t be more thrilled.

 It was a lot to take.
 So, one day my husband and I decided it just wasn’t worth it and we cancelled the cable and hid the TV.

-Now, 20 years and 5 kids later, we still don’t have cable and TV only comes out on Sunday mornings.
+Now, twenty years and five kids later, we still don’t have cable and TV only comes out on Sunday mornings.
 This has worked really well for us.
 All the younger kids know that if they want to watch something, they’ll be able to indulge on Sunday.
 This way, they're not constantly asking to turn on the tube every time boredom strikes (because they know what the answers will be), and they spend most of their time reading, drawing, playing or going outside.